-Graduates of Georgia Military College, or other accredited institutions, may return to college with GMC for the purpose of continuing their education.
+Graduates of Georgia Military College, or other accredited institutions, may return to GMC for the purpose of continuing their education.
 A new application for admission must be submitted.
-These students may only apply courses listed in the GMC core curriculum to the second degree and all of the concentration courses must be composed of courses not previously taken and passed for academic credit toward a degree or as an elective and reflected on the official transcript.
+Students may only apply courses listed in the GMC core curriculum to the second degree and all of the concentration courses must be composed of courses not previously taken and passed for academic credit toward a degree or as an elective and reflected on the official transcript.

 Students returning under this policy will come under the catalog in operation at the time of readmission.
 This policy is not subject to appeal.
+Graduates and/or students who are returning to GMC and were previously receiving disability services and wish to continue receiving accommodations for a disability must reapply for accommodations through Student Disability Services.